massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 In this exercise, you used Entity Framework and the .NET SDK for Azure Cosmos DB to migrate data from SQL Database to Azure Cosmos DB.

-### Exercise 5: Accessing Azure Cosmos DB by using .NET Core
+### Exercise 5: Accessing Azure Cosmos DB by using .NET

 #### Task 1: Update library with the Cosmos SDK and references